-119. Cable Management Sleeve Kit (optional)
+1.1.10.
+Cable Management Sleeve Kit (optional)

-The Cable Management Seeve Kit is a set of two solid sleeves with a hook-and-loop closure system (Velcro®) on each of them.
-The Cable Management Seeve Kit is designed to hold wires and cables all together.
+The Cable Management Sleeve Kit is a set of two solid sleeves with two hook-and-loop closure systems (Velcro®) on each of them.
+The Cable Management Sleeve Kit is designed to hold wires and cables all together.
 It is typically wrapped around the robot arm and the cables that run along it.